xh3b4sd/clustr-node/README.md

-Private messages are for a specific role only that is defined by its name.
+Private messages are for a specific role only that is defined by its `name` property.
 To make a worker listen to private messages do.
 ```coffeescript
 worker.onPrivate (message) =>
   # do something with private message when it was received